Taxes on Paid Family and Medical Leave (PFML) benefits

 Will My PFML Benefit Payments be Taxed?

-The type and amount of taxes that will be taken out of your PFML benefit payments will depend on the following:
+The type and amount of taxes that will be taken out of your PFML benefit payments will depend on several factors, including:

 • Your employer’s workforce size